 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 7c.
-The materials are designed to support teacher instruction by use of: Explicit instructional directions accompanied by materials that are clearly aligned to stated goals and objectives that build student ability to read and comprehend grade-level text Strategies to gradually increase difficulty as students' skills strengthen Strategies to support student acquisition of knowledge supporting specific common core standards Clear and detailed teacher directions and guidance for introducing new concepts and skills Clear guidance for documenting student progress toward meeting grade-level standards 4) extensive 3) sufficient 2) some 1) weak Rating Pending 7d.
-The materials provide support for students with varying learning styles and modalities (i.e., there are provisions for print, digital, and other multimedia sources for information attainment).
-4) extensive 3) sufficient 2) some 1) weak Rating Pending 7e.
-The materials include developmentally-appropriate materials and instructional sequences specifically designed for students in the primary grades (such as role play, songs, games, etc.).
+The materials are designed to support teacher instruction by use of: Explicit instructional directions accompanied by materials that are clearly aligned to stated goals and objectives that build student ability to read and comprehend grade-level text Strategies to gradually increase difficulty as students' comprehension skills strengthen Strategies to support student acquisition of knowledge supporting specific common core standards Clear and detailed teacher directions and guidance for introducing new concepts and skills Clear guidance for documenting student progress toward meeting grade-level standards 4) extensive 3) sufficient 2) some 1) weak Rating Pending 7d.
+The materials provide support for student learning through varying modalities (i.e., there are provisions for print, digital, and other multimedia sources for information attainment).
 4) extensive 3) sufficient 2) some 1) weak Rating Pending

-GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 7f.
-The materials include assessments along with: Suggestions for next steps to address a spectrum of performance levels and needs based on assessment results Opportunities for students to demonstrate their expertise through the use of performance tasks Pieces of challenging and complete text that can be used to assess student understanding and next instructional steps Reading selections and questions that progress in a logical sequence for gradual release2 Enrichment tasks for students who are on target for meeting grade-level expectations Steps to take when evidence suggests that students are starting to fall behind 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient SUMMARY STATEMENT (Explain why the materials received) 3) sufficient ent evidence 2) some evidence 1) weak evidence
+GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 7e.
+The materials include assessments along with: Suggestions for next steps to address a spectrum of performance levels and needs based on assessment results Opportunities for students to demonstrate their expertise through the use of performance tasks Pieces of challenging and complete text that can be used to assess student understanding and next instructional steps Reading selections and questions that progress in a logical sequence for gradual release2 Enrichment tasks for students who are on target for meeting grade-level expectations Steps to take when evidence suggests that students are starting to fall behind 4) extensive 3) sufficient 2) some 1) weak Rating Pending OVERALL RATING: 4) extensive evidence 3) sufficient SUMMARY STATEMENT (Explain why the materials received) 3) sufficient ent evidence 2) some evidence 1) weak evidence ved this overall rating):